-Some snarky travelers may dampen your summer spirit by telling you that Boracay “ain’t what it used to be.”
+Snarky travelers may dampen your summer spirit by telling you that Boracay “ain’t what it used to be.”
 When I saw the likes of Starbucks and Shakey’s Pizza at White Beach last month, I couldn’t help but nod in agreement.
-Boracay has changed since my first visit in 2003, and back then people were already complaining that the island is far from its virginal state in the ’90s.
+Boracay has changed since my first visit in 2003, and back then people were already complaining that the island is far from its state in the ’90s.

 But if you book a trip off-season, you won’t see the nauseating logos of telecom companies plastered on sailboats, green moss piling up the shores, corporate events littering the beach, and the Metro Manila neighborhood doing the exact same things they do in Greenbelt—only in bikinis.

 There are also spots in the island that will remind of you of its heyday and how it has survived the onslaught of global visitors and mainstream tourism.
-One particular spot I favor is Real Coffee and Tea Café.
+One particular spot I love is Real Coffee and Tea Café.
 Whenever I visit Boracay, I refuse to leave the island without paying the coffee shop a visit.

 Mother and Daughter Story

 Whether you’ve heard it through the grapevine or via a few clicks online, the story of Real Coffee’s founders is a legend in Boracay.
-California-raised Lee Rosaia, better known as Mama Lee, and her daughter Nadine put up the café in the mid-’90s, back when Boracay had no electricity and only a few small business joints.
+California-raised Lee Rosaia, better known as Mama Lee, and her daughter Nadine put up the café in the mid-’90s, back when Boracay had no electricity and only a few small businesses.

 New Place, Same Feel

 It’s on the second floor of Sea World, which although isn’t as eye catching on the outside as its former location, still has the same homey ambiance when you enter.